SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement

-\begin{lemma} The intra-shard BFT consensus is continuously reached if there are less than $1/3$ fraction of Byzantine nodes plus no more than $1/3$ fraction of a-b-c nodes for each shard and at least one honest shard within each endorsement group. \end{lemma}
+\begin{theorem} The \ac{LCE} protocol provides liveness if each corrupted shard has less than $1/3$ fraction of Byzantine nodes plus no more than $1/3$ fraction of a-b-c nodes and at least one honest shard exists in each endorsement group within the same epoch. \end{theorem}

+\begin{proof} We first prove that the intra-shard BFT-typed consensus can maintain liveness, and then, based on this, prove that the LCE protocol can maintain liveness.

-\begin{proof} In accordance with the definition of a-b-c nodes, elaborated in Section~\ref{subsec:threat_model} and supported by the existing work~\cite{flexible}, these nodes preserve liveness.
-Indeed, as demonstrated in Theorem~\ref{Theorem2}, safety is provided if each endorsement group has at least one honest shard and no shard corrupted by at least $2/3$ of malicious nodes.
-Consequently, when proving Lemma~\ref{lemma:intra_shard} and once safety is established, the a-b-c nodes would not prevent intra-shard consensus being reached aligning with the principles of a-b-c nodes in the existing work~\cite{flexible}.
-In addition, BFT-typed consensus protocols typically have a view-change mechanism that relies on the participation of $2/3$ nodes to change leaders when no consensus is reached (e.g., PBFT~\cite{castro1999practical} and FBFT~\cite{Harmony}, the variant of PBFT).
-In this case, if a Byzantine leader prevents liveness (e.g., it remains silent or proposes invalid blocks that cannot pass intra-shard consensus), at least $2/3$ fraction of non-Byzantine nodes would participate in the view change to ensure a new round of consensus can be reached.
-Ultimately, a non-Byzantine node will assume leadership and advance intra-shard consensus. \end{proof}
+First, for the intra-shard consensus.
+In accordance with the definition of a-b-c nodes, elaborated in Section~\ref{subsec:threat_model} and supported by the existing work~\cite{flexible}, these nodes preserve liveness.
+Indeed, as demonstrated in Theorem~\ref{Theorem2}, safety is provided.
+Consequently, once safety is established, the a-b-c nodes would be treated as honest and would not prevent intra-shard consensus (also view change) process from being proceeded, aligning with the principles of a-b-c nodes in the existing work~\cite{flexible}.
+Since no more than 1/3 of the nodes in each shard are a-b-c nodes, and these nodes do not attack liveness, the proportion of nodes attacking liveness in each shard remains below 1/3, which is within the fault tolerance threshold of BFT-typed consensus.
+Therefore, within each shard, both the consensus process and the view change process can maintain liveness.